“Bourne was brilliantly in control. One hopes that this was not a once only event … fascinating … ” (The Age, Sept. 99)

 In March 2009, she performed and co-wrote My Homeland, (produced by the Old Van Theatre company) with the indigenous community of Mildura, about the effects of white settlement in 1850 and the stolen generations.
 In the same year, she also worked as musical director for Dust, a community music theatre piece about asbestos and its effect on workers and their families, written and directed by Donna Jackson (Hubcap productions) with songs by Mark Seymour (Hunters and Collectors).
 Tracy wrote and directed Illuminated by Fire, an outdoor performance about the history of Lake Wendouree featuring fire performances, and choirs from the Ballarat community which was performed at Lake Wendouree and Federation Square as part of the Light in Winter Festival at Federation Square.
 In October 2011, she played Mary Magdelene in The Wild Girl (The Old Van) at the Phee Broadway Theatre in Castlemaine.

-Most recently Tracy wrote and performed in A Song for Each Day which was performed as part of the inaugural Ballarat Cabaret Festival in 2013.
+Most recently Tracy wrote and performed in Finale, (previously A Song for Each Day) which was performed as part of the inaugural Melbourne and Ballarat Cabaret Festivals in (2014 & 2013 respectively).